-Spread out on either side of the River Cam are the stunning Cambridge University buildings.
-You’ll see parts of these historic monuments from the river, but may choose to stop off and have a proper wander round (many are open to the public, offering access to admire the fine architecture) or explore inside.
-St John’s College is worth a look, with its fairy tale crenelations, while at Trinity College you’ll find a statue of Henry VIII holding a table leg instead of a sword.
+Spread out on either side of the River Cam are the magnificent Cambridge University buildings.
+You’ll see parts of these historic monuments from the river, but you may also choose to stop off and have a proper wander around (many of the buildings are open to the public, offering access to admire the fine architecture) or explore inside.
+St John’s College is worth a look, with its fairytale crenellations, while at Trinity College you’ll find a statue of Henry VIII holding a table leg instead of a sword.
 Various myths seem to surround the exact reason why, but it makes for a fun talking point, right?

 Visit King’s College Chapel

-Widely believed to be one of England’s finest examples of Perpendicular Gothic architecture, along with the beautiful St George’s Chapel in Windsor, King’s College Cambridge is a breathtaking place to be.
-With the largest fan-vaulted ceiling in the world and some dazzling examples of medieval stained glass, you’ll find yourself gazing heavenwards to drink in its daunting beauty.
+Widely believed to be one of England’s finest examples of perpendicular gothic architecture, along with St George’s Chapel in Windsor, King’s College Cambridge is a sublime place to be.
+With the largest fan-vaulted ceiling in the world and some dazzling examples of medieval stained glass, it will have you gazing heavenwards to drink in its daunting beauty.

-Though you’ll pass this way in your punt, you can also enjoy The Backs on foot.
-For a beautiful walk incorporating the university buildings and their impeccably manicured lawns, the River Cam and its various bridges, take a stroll here.
-With grazing cattle to be spotted all along this picturesque stretch of reclaimed land, this is a cracking angle from which to admire those colleges that touch the water’s edge.
+Though you’ll pass this way on your punt, you can also enjoy the Backs on foot.
+For a fabulous walk incorporating the university buildings and their impeccably manicured lawns, as well as the River Cam and its various bridges, take a stroll here.
+With grazing cattle to be spotted all along this picturesque stretch of reclaimed land, this is a cracking angle from which to admire the colleges that touch the water’s edge.

-Definitely the highest calorie thing to do in Cambridge is to drop into the gorgeous Fitzbillies on Trumpington Street and feast on one of their famous Chelsea Buns.
+The highest-calorie thing to do in Cambridge is to drop into the fantastic Fitzbillies on Trumpington Street and feast on one of their famous Chelsea buns.
 These sticky-sweet snacks have been on sale here since 1921 and make for an ideal riverside energy boost when your punting enthusiasm begins to wane.
-There’s now a second branch of Fitzbillies on Bridge Street serving coffees, cakes and tasty bacon rolls too.
-Hopefully your sugar high will wear off before our next suggestion..
+There are now also branches of Fitzbillies on Bridge Street and Clifton Road serving coffees, cakes and tasty bacon rolls.

 Hit up the museums

 Once you’ve made it down river and are buzzing from the syrupy glaze of your bun, there are several great museums in Cambridge you ought to check out.
-The famous Fitzwilliam Museum was once declared ‘one of the greatest art collections of the nation and a monument of the first importance’ and was founded when Viscount Fitzwilliam of Merrion donated his collection of art to the university.
+The famous Fitzwilliam Museum was once declared “one of the greatest art collections of the nation and a monument of the first importance” and was founded when Viscount Fitzwilliam of Merrion donated his collection of art to the university.
 Then there’s the Sedgwick Museum of Earth Sciences and the Cambridge Museum of Archaeology and Anthropology.
 The Polar Museum is also very cool – get it?
 Corny puns aside, there’s plenty here to satisfy museum lovers.

 Visit the Corpus Clock

-This enormous, embellished metal clock hangs at street-level outside Cambridge’s Corpus Christi College.
+This enormous, embellished clock hangs at street level outside Cambridge’s Corpus Christi College.
 One of the city’s most remarkable monuments, the clock was constructed by John C Taylor OBE and inaugurated in 2008.
-With a face made entirely of gold, a metal grasshopper called the Chronophage or ‘time-eater’ sitting above it and an undulating ripple design, which suggests the expansion of the universe after the Big Bang, the clock is a truly unique asset to Cambridge.
+With a face made entirely of gold, a metal grasshopper called the Chronophage or ‘time-eater’ sitting above it, and an undulating ripple design – which suggests the expansion of the universe after the Big Bang – the clock is a truly unique asset to Cambridge.

 Explore the Botanic Garden

-This dreamy 40-acre garden is alive with an incredible variety of plant species from all over the world.
-There are also several glasshouses which are home to all kinds of flowers and shrubs making this park a blooming lovely itinerary option for a sunny Cambridge afternoon.
+n is alive with an incredible variety of plant species from all over the world.
+There are also several glasshouses that are home to all kinds of flowers and shrubs, making this park a blooming lovely itinerary option for a sunny Cambridge afternoon.

 Watch the cows grazing on Midsummer Common

-One of Cambridge’s most charming eccentricities is the fact its parks are frequented by gentle cows nibbling on the grass.
+One of Cambridge’s most delightful eccentricities is the fact that its parks are frequented by gentle cows nibbling on the grass.
 In 2006, a herd of residential cows was introduced to Midsummer Common, and the bovine beauties there now even have their own Twitter account: @CambridgeCow.

 You know where you stand at the Pint Shop when you hear the tag line: ‘Meat.
 Bread.
 Beer.’
-With a charcoal grill and coal-baked flatbreads bursting with flavoursome fillings, there is plenty to feast on as reward for your busy Cambridge day out.
-Try the pork belly with mustard cabbage, white port sauce and roasted grapes and get ready to loosen those belt buckles.
+With a charcoal grill and coal-baked flatbreads bursting with flavoursome fillings, there is plenty to feast on as a reward for your busy day out in Cambridge.
+Try the Overnight Pork Belly and the Coal Flaked Flatbread Kebab, and get ready to loosen those belt buckles.
 Craft beers, sumptuous wines and some moreish veggie options are on offer too.

-Head along and take in some awesome live music at the well-loved Portland Arms.
-This traditional pub has managed to preserve its chilled out vibe, with plenty of locals making up the regular guestlist.
+Head along and take in some brilliant live music at the well-loved Portland Arms.
+This traditional pub has managed to preserve its chilled-out vibe, with plenty of locals making up the regular guest list.
 The Portland Arms finely balances this low-key feel with a cool, alternative feel.
-From grunge-y guitars to hip hop and electronica, you can check out all kinds of music at this Cambridge favourite.
+From grungy guitars to hip-hop and electronica, you can check out all kinds of music at this Cambridge favourite.

-Offering coffee, brunch and smoothies by day, at night time, Cambridge’s fancy Novi morphes into one of the chicest spots in town.
-Deliciously mixed cocktails and fine craft beers grace the menu at this trendy spot, whose interior manages to be at once fashionable and off-beat.
-The living roof terrace lets you enjoy your tipple surrounded by pot plants and foliage and end your evening in style.
+Offering coffee, brunch and smoothies by day, Cambridge’s fancy NOVI morphs into the chicest spot in town at night.
+Deliciously mixed cocktails and fine craft beers grace the menu at this trendy spot, whose interior manages to be simultaneously fashionable and off-beat.
+The living roof terrace lets you enjoy your tipple surrounded by potted plants and foliage, so you can end your evening in style.